The Military in Denmark: Small but Mighty Force Keeping the Peace

 The Napoleonic Wars and Aftermath

-Fast forward to the early 19th century, and you’ll see Denmark caught up in the Napoleonic Wars.
+Fast forward to the early 19th century, and Denmark found itself embroiled in the Napoleonic Wars, which left a lasting imprint on the nation’s military and political landscape.

-The war’s aftermath brought significant changes:
+The aftermath of the war marked several significant changes:

 • Loss of Norway to Sweden in 1814